Perfectly Mental logoPerfectly Mental

 For women and teen girls, overthinking often runs deeper than worry.
 It shows up as replaying conversations, second-guessing decisions, anticipating worst-case scenarios, and an inner critic that never goes quiet.
 It can make relationships exhausting, because you are constantly analyzing what someone meant, what you said wrong, or whether you are too much or not enough.

 Therapy for overthinking is not about learning to think less.
 It is about understanding what your mind is trying to protect you from, and building enough trust in yourself that the constant monitoring becomes unnecessary.
-That shift takes time, but it is possible.

 What therapy can help with